gambitproject/gambit/doc/tools.lcp.rst

 complementarity problem.
 For extensive games, the program uses the sequence form representation of the extensive game, as defined by Koller, Megiddo, and von Stengel [KolMegSte94]_, and applies the algorithm developed by Lemke.
-For strategic games, the program using the method of Lemke and Howson [LemHow64]_.
+For strategic games, the program uses the method of Lemke and Howson [LemHow64]_.
 There exist strategic games for which some equilibria cannot be located by this method; see Shapley [Sha74]_.